Skip to product information

 Amazingly detailed Mahakala figurine carved from a piece of yak bone.
 Handcarved by an artisan craftsman in Kathmandu, with the utmost attention being paid to all the tiniest details.
 This is a real masterpiece.

-Mahakala is a deity known in Hinduism and Buddhism.
-He is often depicted as a fierce, terrifying creature, embodying the wrathful dynamics of deities such as Shiva.
-Also Mahakala can be seen as a manifestation of Avalokiteshvara, a boddhisattva representing the embodiment of universal compassion, who realized his peaceful methods were too mild to subdue the degenerate beings and thus manifested in a wrathful form to accomplish his compassionate intentions.
+In Tibetan Buddhism, Mahakala is a wrathful emanation of different Buddha’s such as Amitabha and bodhisattva’s such as Avalokiteshvara, a boddhisattva representing the embodiment of universal compassion, who realized his peaceful methods were too mild to subdue the degenerate beings and thus manifested in a wrathful form to accomplish his compassionate intentions.

 Also in traditional shamanism, such as the lineage of Spirit of Wolf, depictions of Mahakala (and other wrathful deities) can be found.
-Here they are also connected with Erlik Han, lord of the Underworld, and as such used in black shamanic work.
+Here they are also connected with Erlik Han, lord of the Underworld, and as such used in especially black shamanic work.

 This figurine is approximately 8,5 centimeters high and weighs 45 grams.
 A unique item to put on your altar.